Ramarren/unit-formula/README.markdown

 first a binding defined in in-spec, which will be replaced either by function argument or constant value, if provided, a literal constant, either a number, an unit name, or (number unit-definition).

+Created function returns an unit object, which can be converted to value in desired units with `convert-unit`, or queried directly with `query-unit`.

 Example:

 `CL-USER> (unit-formulas:defformula K-np